Big Three (San Antonio Spurs): 2010–11 season: Losing to the 8th Seeded Grizzlies

 During the 2010–11 NBA season, the Spurs had a 61–21 record and earned the number one seed in the Western Conference.
 Ginóbili, who was clearly the best Spurs player in these seasons being named 8th in the MVP awards, was injured in the final game of the regular season.
 He played through his injury in the playoffs.
 His injury combined with a playoff performance by Duncan that was not up to par with previous years resulted in the Spurs losing to the Memphis Grizzlies in the first round of the playoffs.

 2011–12 season

 During the lockout-shortened 2011–12 season, the Spurs finished with a 50–16 record and again earned the number one seed in the Western Conference.
-Duncan averaged 15.4 points, Tony Parker averaged 18.3 and Ginobili averaged 12.9 points.
+Duncan averaged 15.4 points, Tony Parker averaged 18.3 and Ginóbili averaged 12.9 points.
 The Spurs completed two four-game sweeps against the Utah Jazz and the Los Angeles Clippers to reach the Western Conference Finals.
 In the Western Conference Finals against the Oklahoma City Thunder, the Spurs were eliminated in six games.